Seahawks first-round pick Devon Witherspoon watches practice from sideline

 But with Witherspoon out Tuesday, Bryant was back working with the starters at nickel alongside Michael Jackson at right cornerback and Tre Brown on the left side.

-Those two have worked as the starters on the outside every day of camp, with last year’s starting right corner, Riq Woolen, still on the mend from arthroscopic surgery on his knee in May.
+Those two have worked as the starters on the outside every day of camp, with last year’s starting right corner, Riq Woolen, still on the mend from arthroscopic knee surgery.

-Woolen was activated off the Physically Unable to Perform list on Sunday, but for now he is taking part only in pre-practice walk-throughs (something players on the PUP list cannot do) and other non-practice work, such as catching passes off the jugs machine.
+Woolen was activated off the Physically Unable to Perform list Sunday, but for now he is taking part only in pre-practice walk-throughs and other non-practice work.

-With Bryant back to mostly nickel and Witherspoon out, undrafted rookie free agent Jonathan Sutherland spent time with the starting defense in the dime, or six defensive back, package.
+With Bryant back to mostly nickel and Witherspoon out, undrafted rookie free agent Jonathan Sutherland spent time with the starting defense in the dime (six defensive backs) package.

-And that usage, as well as sudden depth issues at safety, means Sutherland may have a legitimate shot to make the 53-man roster.
+And that usage, as well as depth issues at safety, means Sutherland may have a legitimate shot to make the 53-man roster.

 If Witherspoon is out for any length of time, the Seahawks may have to largely scrap the experiment of playing Bryant at safety.
-With Blount’s situation uncertain, Seattle could be looking elsewhere for depth.

-Seattle’s depth at safety also remains limited with Jamal Adams out while recovering from a torn quad last September and no real clear ETA for his return.
+Seattle’s depth at safety also remains limited with Jamal Adams out while recovering from a torn quad and no clear ETA for his return.

 That has had Quandre Diggs and Julian Love working as the starters throughout camp.

-Bryant and Blount were listed on the depth chart as backups for Thursday’s game with Sutherland, sixth-round pick Jerrick Reed II and undrafted rookie free agent Ty Okada behind them.
+Bryant and Blount were listed on the depth chart as backups for Thursday’s game, with Sutherland, sixth-round pick Jerrick Reed II and undrafted rookie free agent Ty Okada behind them.

 Big day for Brown